 From the main harbour of Toya Pakeh, it is approximately a 1-hour drive to reach Peguyangan Waterfall.

 The best way to get to Peguyangan Waterfall is to rent a scooter for approximately 70,000 IDR per day and make your way over to the west coast.

 The roads on Nusa Penida are very rocky and eroded in areas so beware of this and take it slow on the loose gravel roads.

 WHAT TO EXPECT AT PEGUYANGAN WATERFALL

-My friends and I decided to have lunch at the small warung next to the carpark and for 10,000 rupiah I had a sizeable plate of nasi goreng to fuel me for the Peguyangan Waterfall adventure.
+There is a small warung at the top if you want to grab something to eat and drink before you head down the stairs.
+For 10,000 rupiah I had a sizeable plate of nasi goreng to fuel me for the Peguyangan Waterfall adventure.